Social media is constantly evolving.

 Here’s an example of what this looks like during a Facebook Live broadcast:

-I’m expecting to see big changes in social media augmented reality in the near future that will be much more impressive than just a dogface filter.
+We’re expecting to continue seeing big changes in social media augmented reality in the near future.

 8. Ephemeral content